TDSOJohn/LED-panels-control/readme.md

-## DMX LED driver
+# DMX HUB12 LED driver

 Use any HUB12 display with DMX control.

-Schematics are compatible with Arduino nano and 5V power supply.
+### Schematics

+The board is a simple Arduino Nano --> HUB12 adapter with DMX input using the SN75176 differential bus transciver.
+XLR 3 pin is used for DMX input.
+The power supply is +5V via screw terminals.

 ### Dependencies